yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 > [!note] 挂钩与标题（Hook & Headline）
 >
-> **What kind of society do we truly want to live in - one where success is hoarded by a few, or one where prosperity lifts everyone up**?
-This is a question that touches upon a core issue in our society today: **the growing wealth gap and our collective responsibility to address it**.
+> **What kind of society do we really want to live in - one where a few people keep all the money, or one where everyone gets a fair chance**?
+This is a question that touches upon a core issue in our society today: **the growing gap between rich and poor people**.
 >
-> Today, I want to share my perspective with you.
-I firmly believe that **the wealthy have both a moral obligation and a practical incentive to help those less fortunate, as this is essential for building a truly harmonious and sustainable society**.
+> Today, I want to share my thoughts with you.
+I firmly believe that **rich people should help poor people because this is the right thing to do and it makes society better for everyone**.

 > [!note] 证据与情感（Evidence & Emotion）
 >
 > Let's first look at the facts.
-The primary reason we should support this idea is that **extreme inequality poses serious threats to social stability and economic growth**.
+The main reason we should support this idea is that **when there's a huge gap between rich and poor, it causes serious problems for everyone**.
 >
-> For instance, research shows that **societies with high levels of inequality experience more crime, social unrest, and political instability.
-Studies also demonstrate that when the poor have more spending power, it stimulates economic growth that benefits everyone, including the wealthy**.
-This clearly demonstrates that **helping the poor is not just charity - it's an investment in a safer, more prosperous society for all**.
+> For example, studies show that **countries with big gaps between rich and poor have more crime, more social problems, and less stability.
+Research also shows that when poor people have more money to spend, it helps the economy grow, which benefits everyone, including rich people**.
+This clearly shows that **helping poor people isn't just being nice - it's smart business that makes life better for all of us**.
 >
-> But this is not just about numbers and logic; it's about people and our shared values.
-Consider this story: **Imagine a successful entrepreneur who grew up in poverty.
-Through education and opportunity, she built a thriving business.
-Now, she uses her wealth to fund scholarships for disadvantaged children, knowing that one of them might become the next innovator, doctor, or teacher who serves the community**.
+> But this isn't just about numbers and facts; it's about people and what we believe is right.
+Think about this story: **A successful business owner grew up very poor.
+Through education and hard work, she built a great company.
+Now, she uses her money to pay for poor children to go to school, knowing that one of them might become the next great inventor, doctor, or teacher**.
 >
-> This story illustrates **that when we lift others up, we create a cycle of opportunity and progress that enriches our entire society**.
-It appeals to our sense of **compassion, justice, and shared humanity**.
+> This story shows **that when we help others succeed, we create a circle of opportunity that makes our whole society better**.
+It speaks to our feelings of **kindness, fairness, and caring about each other**.

 > [!note] 承认与回应（Acknowledgment & Answer）
 >
-> Now, some people might argue that **the wealthy already pay taxes and that additional charitable giving should be purely voluntary, not a social expectation**.
+> Now, some people might say that **rich people already pay taxes and shouldn't be forced to give more money away**.
 >
-> While I understand this concern, this viewpoint often overlooks the fact that **current systems often fail to address the root causes of poverty, and that voluntary action by those with resources can be far more effective and targeted than government programs alone**.
-In reality, **when the wealthy actively participate in solving social problems, they help create the kind of society where everyone, including themselves, can thrive**.
+> While I understand this worry, this way of thinking often forgets that **government programs alone can't solve all problems, and when rich people choose to help, they can often do it better and faster than the government**.
+In reality, **when wealthy people actively work to solve social problems, they help create the kind of society where everyone can do well**.

 > [!note] 决议与请求（Resolution & Request）
 >
-> So, when we consider both the logical evidence and the human element, the conclusion becomes clear: **a harmonious society is not just a noble ideal - it's a practical necessity that requires the active participation of those who have succeeded**.
+> So, when we think about both the facts and the human side, the answer becomes clear: **a peaceful, happy society isn't just a nice dream - it's something we really need, and it requires help from people who have been successful**.
 >
-> Therefore, I urge each of us to **recognize that true success is measured not just by what we accumulate, but by what we contribute to others**.
-Let's work together to **build a society where prosperity is shared, opportunity is accessible to all, and everyone has the chance to reach their full potential**.
+> So, I ask each of us to **remember that real success isn't just about how much money we make, but about how much we help others**.
+Let's work together to **build a society where everyone shares in success, where all people get fair chances, and where everyone can reach their dreams**.
 Thank you.

 <h2 id="topic_16"></h2>